The Glaciers of Glacier

 In Glacier, a backpacking itinerary begins and ends at a trailhead.
 Or, to be clearer, you cannot get, for example, a two-nighter that involves hiking in for the night to one location, hiking out the next day, driving to another trailhead, and hiking in.
 You need two separate one-night itineraries for something like that.

-Regardless, the ranger took pity on me after I had showed up at opening time on consecutive mornings and failed to get first or second choices both times.
-What we would up with was a single permit allowing us to hike into Atlantic Creek in the Cut Bank area, leave the next day, drive to Many Glacier, and then hike up to Cracker Lake.
+Regardless, the ranger was merciful after I had showed up at opening time on consecutive mornings and failed to get first or second choices both times.
+What we wound up with was a single permit allowing us to hike into Atlantic Creek in the Cut Bank area, leave the next day, drive to Many Glacier, and then hike up to Cracker Lake.